 Keep reading and we’ll walk you through the process of setting the spool tension for success (and fewer backlashes).

 Good Drag Systems Are Critical For Catfish

-When you hook a fish there’s significant force, especially on a big cat.
+When you hook a fish there’s a significant force, especially on a big cat.
 It’s like a shock going through the fishing line and every single piece of tackle you’re using.

 Drag affects your line when you start reeling it in.
 It allows the fish to be able to pull freely on the line, allowing you to land that big one.

 Drag is what makes it possible to land that 100 pounds catch on 20-pound test line and also helps to tire fish out so you can reel them in more easily.
 If you don’t have a drag system on the reel or don’t have the drag set correctly the line will snap.